 Your hazardous waste transporter has the authority to refuse your shipments if you do not have your own valid ID, and might report you to MassDEP.
 Your insurance company may ask you to prove that you have a valid ID before issuing or renewing your property and/or casualty policy.

-Notify MassDEP to Obtain an ID Number
+Obtain an ID Number

 - Submit a Massachusetts Notification of Hazardous Waste Activity Form to the appropriate MassDEP Regional Office,